jorgensd/dolfinx-tutorial/chapter2/linearelasticity.md

 ```{math}
     -\int_{\Omega}(\nabla \cdot \sigma)\cdot v ~\mathrm{d} x =\int_{\Omega}\sigma : \nabla v ~\mathrm{d}x - \int_{\partial\Omega} (\sigma \cdot n)\cdot v~\mathrm{d}x,
 ```
 where the colon operator is the inner product between tensors (summed pairwise product of all elements), and $n$ is the outward unit normal at the boundary.
-The quantity $\sigma \cdot n$ is nown as the *traction* or stress vector at the boudnary, and often s prescribed as a boundary condition.
+The quantity $\sigma \cdot n$ is known as the *traction* or stress vector at the boundary, and often s prescribed as a boundary condition.
 We here assume that it is prescribed on a part $\partial \Omega_T$ of the boundary as $\sigma \cdot n=T$.
-On te remaining part of the boundary, we assume that the value of the displacement is given as Dirichlet condition (and hence the boundary integral on those boundaries are $0$).
+On the remaining part of the boundary, we assume that the value of the displacement is given as Dirichlet condition (and hence the boundary integral on those boundaries are $0$).
 We thus obtain
 ```{math}
     \int_{\Omega} \sigma : \nabla v ~\mathrm{d} x = \int_{\Omega} f\cdot v ~\mathrm{d} x + \int_{\partial\Omega_T}T~\mathrm{d} s.
 ```
-If we now insert for $\sigma$ its representaton with the unknown $u$, we can obtain our variational formulation:
+If we now insert for $\sigma$ its representation with the unknown $u$, we can obtain our variational formulation:
 Find $u\in V$ such that
 ```{math}
     a(u,v) = L(v)\qquad  \forall v \in \hat{V},